Best Down Jackets for Outdoor Adventures

 Weight: 13.2 oz Fill: 2.1 oz. of synthetic fibers

-The Atom LT (click here for women’s version) is the only synthetic option on our list.
-We’ve included it because it’s a good alternative to feather-filled models for buyers who want plenty of warmth coupled with a lower price tag and enhanced wet-weather performance.
+The Atom LT (click here for women’s version) is the unrivaled winner of our Best Synthetic-Insulated Jacket award thanks to its solid performance in damp conditions, performance-oriented fit, and impresssive warmth-to-weight ratio.
+We’ve included it because it’s a good alternative to feather-filled models for buyers who want plenty of warmth coupled with a lower price tag.

 The Atom LT is made with 2.1 oz. of 60g Coreloft Compact synthetic insulation and stretchy, durable, 94% polyester and 6% elastane shell for added mobility.
 It also features a highly breathable Dope Permeair™ 20D liner.
 The DWR-treated Tyono™ 20 face fabric provides solid resistance against abrasions, wind, and moisture.

-The jacket contains materials that meet the bluesign® criteria, ensuring harmful substances were removed and negative impacts were reduced during the development process.
-It also features an adjustable, insulated, low-profile StormHood, dual hem adjusters that let you get a snug fit and keep warm air in, stretch-knit cuffs, and stretch fleece side panels for ventilation.
+The jacket features an adjustable, insulated, low-profile StormHood, dual hem adjusters that let you get a snug fit and keep warm air in, stretch-knit cuffs, and stretch fleece side panels for ventilation.
+Our testers found all of these features among the best of all the jackets we trialed.

-Typically, the biggest benefit of synthetic over down is its ability to retain insulation and warmth even when wet.
+The biggest benefit of synthetic insulated jackets over down is its ability to retain insulation and warmth even when wet.
 The downside is that synthetic jackets usually have a poorer weight-to-warmth ratio, meaning they need to be heavier to reach the same level of warmth as down.
-This jacket is on the heavier side, but if feathers ain’t your jam, this is the next best thing.
+This jacket is on the heavier side, but it’s a winner if you want to ditch the rain jacket on mixed-forecast days.

 • PROs